MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-on-network.md

 # On-network Conferencing for Audio Conferencing

 On-network Conferencing allows organizations to send inbound and outbound Audio Conferencing calls to Microsoft dial-in numbers through Direct Routing.
-This capability is not intended to extend the support of Audio Conferencing to third party dial-in numbers.
-On-network Conferencing is not supported if it is used to route inbound calls to the Audio Conferencing service through third party dial-in phone numbers or outbound calls to the PSTN from Microsoft Audio Conferencing Bridge.
+This capability isn't intended to extend the support of Audio Conferencing to third party dial-in numbers.
+On-network Conferencing isn't supported if it's used to route inbound calls to the Audio Conferencing service through third party dial-in phone numbers or outbound calls to the PSTN from Microsoft Audio Conferencing Bridge.

 This article describes the prerequisites and configuration steps required to enable On-network Conferencing for your organization.